Barbo24/Tiles/README.md

 Ω-entrance(reffered as "gate" in the code")

-*-loot(includes weapons for now, planning to add a curency)
+*-loot(includes weapons for now, planning to add a currency)